mfornet/acmx/README.md

 ![Getting started](images/getting-started.gif)

+1. Install the extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=marx24.acmx).

+2. Install competitive companion.

-1. Open online contest/problem you want to solve and parse with competitive-companion extension.
+3. Open online contest/problem you want to solve and parse with competitive-companion extension.
 All problems along with the testcases are downloaded and you are ready to code.

-2. Work on your solution on `sol.cpp`.
+4. Work on your solution on `sol.cpp`.

-3. After you finish call `Run` and automatically your program will be compiled and run against every testcases.
+5. After you finish call `Run` and automatically your program will be compiled and run against every testcases.
 If the solutions is correct, it will be reported as `Ok` otherwise you will see failing test case.
 You can always go back to original layout calling `View: Code`.

-Certainly **acmX** can be (and hopefully will be) extended so that it fits everyone pipeline.
-If **acmX** almost fit yours, feel free to make a suggestion or improve it your self!
-I'll be happy to hear from you and give you support.
-If you find any issue report it at [github issue tracker](https://github.com/mfornet/acmx/issues).

-## Features and settings
+## All features

-Check out all features and settings in [the wiki](https://github.com/mfornet/acmx/wiki).
+Check out all features in [the wiki](https://github.com/mfornet/acmx/wiki).

+## Contributing

+The easiest was to contribute is giving a star to the [github repository](https://github.com/mfornet/acmx) and to the [extension in the marketplace](https://marketplace.visualstudio.com/items?itemName=marx24.acmx) if you found the extension useful.

+If you found a bug using the extension or have some suggestion [open an issue](https://github.com/mfornet/acmx/issues) to discuss about it.

+If you want to implement some feature but you are not sure where to start check [good first issues](https://github.com/mfornet/acmx/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+You can join [dev channel](https://t.me/acm_x_dev) in Telegram too.